It’s been difficult for me to write anything since my cocaine overdose relapse. I guess it’s because it’s hard to look back at the things that I did.

-Life is pretty good today.
+Life after my cocaine overdose relapse is pretty good.
 I still have my problems, as does everyone.
 Nothing is perfect, but it certainly beats where I was.
 I graduated college with a 3.97 GPA, and I'm about to start law school.
 My relationship with my parents is better than it has ever been, and my relationship with Sam is better than it has ever been.
 I don't have to hide anything anymore, and I don't have to feel ashamed for the way I treat people, including the way I treat myself.

 This didn't happen overnight, though.
 I don't want it to sound like one day things were horrible and the next day everything was perfect, because this is not how it was at all.
 It took a lot of time before anyone trusted me.